 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-There are few different phases involved in this and there are breakdowns, but on the Utilidor itself, there is a total approved budget of \$29.2 million.
-For phases 1, 2, 3; \$4,589,159 is from federal sources.
-Phase 2 and 3, I don't have a breakdown on that, but also for planned upgrades to the water treatment plant, that work for the design and planning, we are anticipating both Vote 2 and Vote 4 funding including \$1.5 million from the federal government at this time.
+There are few different phases involved in this and there are breakdowns, but on the utilidor itself, there is a total approved budget of \$29.2 million.
+For phases 1, 2, and 3, \$4,589,159 is from federal sources.
+I don't have a breakdown on phases 2 and 3, but also for planned upgrades to the water treatment plant, that work for the design and planning, we are anticipating both Vote 2 and Vote 4 funding, including \$1.5 million from the federal government at this time.
 Thank you, Mr. Speaker.